PanosK92/panoskarabelas/source/content/about.md

 +++

 Hello!
 My name is Panos, I'm a podcast host, author of [Spartan Engine](https://github.com/PanosK92/SpartanEngine), and in the past I explored AMD, Codemasters and Sony.
 I believe in hard work, altruism, not compromising and listening to the universe.
-Scroll to the bottom of the page for my CV.
+Click [here](https://raw.githubusercontent.com/PanosK92/panoskarabelas/master/source/content/media/cv.html) for my CV.

 ---